 A Jade connection

 As for the green-eyed captain at the end, Ancel admits that there is some connection to Jade from the first game, but refuses to spoil the game with any specifics.
 Likewise, there's an earlier reference to her Uncle Pey'j that Ancel also acknowledges, and he says the teases hint at "how deep the world can be."
 Similarly, the trailer is apparently loaded with Easter egg references.
+Apparently Jade will not directly feature in the game as it's set a generation before her birth.

 Unfortunately, there's no word on a release target or even the platforms that we'll be playing on, and given that Beyond Good and Evil 2 was only confirmed to be in pre-production as of last autumn, it may still be a long way away.
 We might be lucky to see it in 2018, but don't be surprised at all if the game doesn't ship until 2019 or 2020.